About

 In terms of techniques and tools, we have so far developed, and plan to continue to develop, expertise in three broad areas:

-1. Geometry/morphology, via the use of differential geometry and exterior calculus.
+Geometry/morphology, via the use of differential geometry, exterior calculus and topology.

 Despite the group’s work covering an apparently diverse range of biological systems, our research program can be cast in terms of these three areas and the overlaps between them (see below).